zyc2024/pacman/INSTALL.md

   - Requires ONE of the following two Unix package manager
     - MacPorts
     - Homebrew
-  - IF using Homebrew :
+  - If using Homebrew :
     - $ brew install pkg-config
-  - IF using MacPorts :
+  - If using MacPorts :
     - $ sudo port install pkg-config
   - $ opam switch create cs3110-project ocaml-base-compiler.4.11.1
   - $ eval $(opam env) *ONLY IF IT ASKS YOU TO*